vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 On Friday 2025-07-18, in the late afternoon / early evening, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.

+## Various trips in 2025-08 (details pending)

+I made a few administrative trips in 2025-08.
+Details of the trips are pending.

+## 2025-09-03

+In the late afternoon, I made a trip to Walgreens to purchase toiletries.